 - Make sure there is enough room to work between the wall and the earth embankment.

 - Fill any construction joints with a backing rod and a sealant that is compatible with the membrane (see membrane datasheet).

 - Apply the first coat of membrane to the wall or planter box (in most cases, a primer is not required but check with the datasheet or TWS).

 - Ensure that the membrane extends down onto the footing or slab by 150mm this will prevent the ingress of water through the wall and floor junction at a later date.

-- Allow the membrane to dry, time will vary depending on the temperature and weather conditions.
-(Check membrane data sheet for a guide of drying times).
+- Allow the membrane to dry, and the time will vary depending on the temperature and weather conditions.
+(Check the membrane datasheet for a guide on drying times).

-- Apply a second coat of membrane over the area, and allow the membrane to dry before backfilling or installing protection board and/or drainage cell system.
-(Builders plastic is not a form of protection for the membrane as it will not absorb impact from the back filling process or impact from gardening tools, it will simply tear leaving the membrane exposed and vulnerable to damage.
-(99% of membranes used for these types of application are not UV stable, and will break down under a short time from application so they need to be covered after the application of the second coat or third coat so they are not affected by the UV light).
+- Apply a second coat of membrane over the area, and allow the membrane to dry before backfilling or installing a protection board and/or drainage cell system.
+(Builder plastic is not a form of protection for the membrane as it will not absorb impact from the backfilling process or impact from gardening tools, it will simply tear, leaving the membrane exposed and vulnerable to damage.
+(99% of membranes used for these types of applications are not UV stable and will break down in a short time from the application, so they need to be covered after the application of the second coat or third coat, so they are not affected by the UV light).

-Schedule your next waterproof planter box project in Singapore with our service.
-Our specialist in making your building safer.
-With our experience, we know the right waterproofing materials and how to apply them correctly.
+Schedule your next waterproof planter box in Singapore with our service.
+Our specialists in making your building safer.
+With our experience, we know the suitable waterproofing materials and how to apply them correctly.
 Contact us online or call us at +65 8333 7667 for a free quote.